turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

     This parameter should be specified for the creation of short-lived effects, the manager makes use of an internal optimized data structure for handling large numbers of short-lived effects in conjunction with the updates of the particleManager.

 ``baseTechniqueParametersList`` (Optional)
-    A list of :ref:`TechniqueParameters <techniqueparameters>` to be applied to the instances :ref:`ParticleRenderable <particlerendreable>` before system specific parameters are set during rendering of the particle system.
+    A list of :ref:`TechniqueParameters <techniqueparameters>` to be applied to the instances :ref:`ParticleRenderable <particlerenderable>` before system specific parameters are set during rendering of the particle system.

 .. index::
     pair: ParticleManager; createConjoinedInstance